verrazzano/docs/content/en/docs/observability/tracing/configure-tracing.md

 a Jaeger collector service runs in the managed cluster, which exports the traces to the OpenSearch storage configured in the admin cluster.

-**NOTES**:
-   - Traces are exported to the admin cluster only when the Jaeger instance in the admin cluster is configured with OpenSearch storage.
+If OpenSearch storage is not configured in the admin cluster, you will need to use Jaeger installation overrides in the Verrazzano custom resource to explicitly enable and configure a Jaeger instance to export traces in the managed cluster to in-memory storage or to an external OpenSearch storage location.

-   - If the admin cluster is unavailable or the storage backend, OpenSearch, is not operational, then Jaeger will start dropping traces because it cannot buffer much data.
+**NOTE**: If the admin cluster is unavailable or the storage backend, OpenSearch, is not operational, then Jaeger will start dropping traces because it cannot buffer much data.
 To buffer large amounts of data, you would need to set up an intermediary queue, such as [Kafka](https://www.jaegertracing.io/docs/{{<jaeger_doc_version>}}/deployment/#kafka).
 This would prevent data loss from Jaeger collectors.

 The following graphic illustrates managed clusters exporting data to the admin cluster, with Jaeger instances and OpenSearch backend storage.